Professor Anne-Marie FortierProfessor

 See also my blog piece Why applying for citizenship is an anxiety filled process – and not just for applicants

-This article and the book in progress extend from my publications about forms of 'governing through affect' in the politics of 'community cohesion' in Britain under New Labour, which examines how interethnic proximities are conceived, monitored and managed.
+The above articles and the book in progress extend from my publications about forms of 'governing through affect' in the politics of 'community cohesion' in Britain under New Labour, which examines how interethnic proximities are conceived, monitored and managed.
 See Multicultural Horizons (Routledge, 2008), and 'Proximities by design?
 Affective citizenship and the management of unease' is published in Citizenship Studies 14(1) 2010.

 Émigré cultures and transnational belongings